alexandrglm/myLearningCorner/inProgress/Basque-DevCamp/Full_Stack_2025/MODULE_05/05_11_Modern_JS_Tools/05-078/05-078_JS_Modern_JS_Tools_1.md

-# MODULE 05 - 078:   Modern JavaScript
+# MODULE 05 - 078:   Modern JavaScript Tools

 ## Modern JS Tools (1)

 ****

 ****

 ## Video Lesson Speech

 This is going to be a fun section of the course.
 In this section, we're going to talk about JavaScript tools and this is going to be a little